timoteidumitru/hvac_helper/README.md

 - UI for login page
 - UI for register page
-- Basic of Routing system implementation
+- Routing system implementation
 - Build API for register/login users
 - Adding ContextAPI as state management
 - Persist user through refresh page make use of localStorage
-- Implement drawer on Dashboard
+- Implement a NavBar for a better navigation
 - Made CircularProgresBar as reusable component for dashboard page
 - Adding timesheet api
 - Implement JavaScript Web Token for a more secure authentication and authorization.